Main Line (Seaboard Air Line Railroad): Passenger and freight service

 The Seaboard Air Line would run many historic passenger services over its main line, many of which ran from New York to Florida.
 Some of the Seaboard's passenger trains included the Florida and Metropolitan Limited, Atlanta Special, Suwanee River Special, Orange Blossom Special, Southern States Special, Cotton Blossom, Palmland, Silver Meteor, Silver Comet, Silver Star, Sunland, and Tidewater.

 Seaboard also had a number of fast, high-priority freight trains called Red Ball freights between various points on its system.
 However, from 1918 to 1966, a number of through freight trains instead ran the Andrews and Charleston Subdivisions between Hamlet, North Carolina and Savannah, Georgia to allow passenger trains to be prioritized on the main line.

+Improvements over the years

+In 1909, the Seaboard Air Line established its own port facility in Tampa, Florida on an island just south of downtown.
+The island would be named Seddon Island, which was named after Seaboard's chief engineer W.L.
+Seddon.
+The main line was extended a short distance to the island via a drawbridge over Garrison Channel.